Skip to main content

 Direct File does not meet taxpayer needs.

-• The mandated study found that over one-third of taxpayers interviewed claimed they would not use Direct File as they already filed for free using Free File services.
-GAO reported separately that one-third of taxpayers are not aware that they are eligible to use Free File, in part because the IRS has failed to promote the product as is required.
+• The study found that over one-third of taxpayers interviewed would not use Direct File because they already use Free File services.
+GAO also reported that one-third of taxpayers are not aware that they are eligible to use Free File, in part because the IRS has failed to promote the product as is required.

 • The Direct File pilot program in 2024 only served taxpayers with an extremely limited set of tax situations in terms of income, credits, and deductions.